bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	<img src="/brov2/cad/brov2-pi-camera-attached.png" class="img-responsive" style="max-width:700px" />

-2. Attach the PixHawk shelf to the Raspberry Pi using two of the self tapping screws.
+2. Attach the PixHawk shelf to the Raspberry Pi using two of the self tapping screws from the bag with four self tapping screws and two spacers.

 	<img src="/brov2/cad/brov2-pixhawk-shelf-installed.png" class="img-responsive" style="max-width:700px" />